The Keeling Gallery Dublin 2 Art Gallery

 The Keeling Gallery

 There’s good news and bad news.
 The good news is that all the artists that were previously represented by The Keeling Gallery are still busy painting away creating their own beautiful works of art.
 And so, if you were keen to view or indeed, purchase something from them, you can still do so, by contacting them directly.
 See links below.
-The bad news, however, is that The Keeling Gallery as we know it has come to an end, having ceased trading at the beginning of May 2015; This largely being due to financial difficulties, but also a desire on my part to get back to my own painting on a full time basis.
-It’s been an interesting run, but time to look to the future, and get back to the easel.
+The bad news, however, is that The Keeling Gallery as of May 2015 has come to an end; It's passing is largely for two reasons: Firstly, the substantial commercial rents of Dublin 2, which were always challenging; And secondly, a desire on my part to get back to my own first love, and that was simply painting away at my easel while exploring my own creative muses, rather than running the day to day operations of a gallery.
+It’s been an interesting run, but time to look to the future, and get back to focusing on my own artistic path.

 Vincent's favourite painting spot, at the Keeling Gallery on Clarendon Street